Call Today | 888.828.7087

 Of course, recovering from an acute illness varies depending on an individual’s age and overall health.

-Causes of Stomach Virus versus Food Poisoning
+Causes of Stomach Virus vs Food Poisoning

 An influenza virus causes the stomach flu or stomach virus.
 The most common culprits include norovirus, rotavirus, and adenovirus.